 After about two years in my kitchen, it started to look a little frayed, but that’s quite a long time in a busy kitchen.
 There are not as many fun choices if you don’t want a solid color mat.

 - This is the one I used for a few years from Ballard.

 - This one on ETSY is customizable.
 You can choose color, pattern, font and name.
 The only downside is that it’s pretty small.

 - I like this mat on Wayfair and it’s nice and long.

-I feel like my sink is naked without a rug in front of it.
-After trying lots of different materials, I will only buy something that can be washed.
-Maybe I’m too messy.
+I feel like my sink is naked without at least a small rug in front of it.
+After trying lots of different materials, I will only buy something that can go in the washing machine, maybe I’m just too messy.